thiagobarbosa/documentry/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Documentry is a AI-powered Typescript library that uses LLM models to understand your Next.js API routes and automatically generate detailed OpenAPI documentation - both as `json` and `yaml`.
+Documentry is a AI-powered Typescript library that uses LLM models to understand your Next.js API routes and automatically generate detailed OpenAPI documentation in multiple formats: `json`, `yaml`, and interactive `html`.

 With a single terminal command, `Documentry` scans every API route in your Next.js project, understand the actual code of your `route.ts` files, and generates a valid `OpenAPI Specification (OAS)` file that